yaskovdev/blog/source/_posts/2018-02-19-i-dont-know.md

 date:   2018-02-19 11:00:00 +0300
 categories: [development]
 comments: true
+excerpt: "Imagine you had a toothache.
+You went to a dentist who began to treat it right after you arrived.
+Once the appointment ran on for more than two hours, you started to worry.
+You took a chance to speak and asked \"Doctor, what is going on, what is the cause of my toothache?
+What is taking so long?\" And he said very calmly, \"I don’t know.
+I just try this and that*, maybe something will work, maybe not.
+I don’t really know, mate.\""
 ---

 Imagine you had a toothache.
 You went to a dentist who began to treat it right after you arrived.
 Once the appointment ran on for more than two hours, you started to worry.
 You took a chance to speak and asked "Doctor, what is going on, what is the cause of my toothache?
 What is taking so long?"
 And he said very calmly, “I don’t know.
 I just try this and that<sup>*</sup>, maybe something will work, maybe not.
 I don't really know, mate.”